wangwei-cmd/noise_robust_CSC/README.md

 To train the dictionary using noisy fruit data, run trainwithnoise_fruit.m.

-To denoise Poisson noisy image, run denoise_peak_30.m.
+To produce the denoised results described in Table II of our manuscript, run Table2.m.